 Currently, only our Priest and/or Deacon are distributing Communion at Funeral Masses.

 Pictures of the Deceased

-Photographs of the deceased are permitted in the vestibule of the church.
+ONE photograph of the deceased is permitted in the vestibule of the church.

 If you would like to have a reception following the liturgy in our Parish Hall please check with the Parish Business Manager for availability.
 We can assist you with a list of caterers who are familiar with our facilities.

 It is customary to make an offering to the church on the occasion of a funeral.
 This offering is for the on-going work of the parish and to cover expenses.

 Additional fees and stipends associated with your funeral at All Hallows are paid directly to the following individuals (either in person or by mail):

 Director of Liturgy, Jennifer Michael: $175